patricegautier/unifiZabbix/README.md

 This projet contains a collection of Templates to monitor Unifi and other UBNT devices with Zabbix: APs, Switches, Routers (USG and UDMP), AirMax devices, and NVRs

-I am currently running those on the current version of the base software as of August 2020: Zabbix 5.0.2, Unifi 4.3.20 and AirMax 8.7.1, UDMP 1.8.0, controller 6.0.13
+I am currently running those on the current versions of the base software as of Dec 2020: Zabbix 5.2, a mix of Unifi 4.x and 5.x APs and switches, AirMax 8.7.1, UDMP 1.8.3, controller 6.0.41

-# BREAKING:  it turns out the zabbix export feature does not export the entirety of the templates and they will not work after being imported on the other side.
-Please hold on using this package for now.
+# Setup

+## Install jq

+You need to install jq on your system: https://stedolan.github.io/jq/

+On Raspbian, this can be done with:

+>apt-get install jq

+## Install mca-dump-short script

+You need to install mca-dump-short.sh in Zabbix's external script directory

+Please confirm where that directory is from the variable ExternalScripts in your zabbix server conf at /etc/zabbix/zabbix_server.conf.
+On my system this is set to:

+>ExternalScripts=/usr/lib/zabbix/externalscripts

+After cp-ing the script to that directory, make sure you have the permissions necessary for zabbix to execute this script:

+chown zabbix:zabbix /usr/lib/zabbix/externalscripts /usr/lib/zabbix/externalscripts/mca-dump-short.sh
+chmod a+x /usr/lib/zabbix/externalscripts /usr/lib/zabbix/externalscripts/mca-dump-short.sh

-# Templates
+## Templates Import

-To get started import unifyTemplates.xml into Zabbix.
+Import unifyTemplates.xml into Zabbix, from Configuration > Templates > Import

 You should now have the following templates available, and it should be pretty self explanatory what type of device you need to link them to in Zabbix.